About Phaselis

 Snacks: There are few facilities and vendors in the area, so bring some snacks for when you get hungry.

-Guidebook or Information About Phaselis: While there are some information boards, you might find it helpful to bring a guidebook or do some research about the site before your visit to fully appreciate its history.
+Guidebook or Information About Phaselis: While there are some information boards, you might find it helpful to bring a guidebook or do some research about the site before your visit to fully appreciate the history.

 Insect Repellent: Depending on the time of year, insects might be a nuisance, especially in the wooded areas around Phaselis.